 One slightly less exciting aspect of safari is the potential for biting insects.
 Mosquitoes are the obvious one, but there are a range of other insects that can bite you.

 Ideally, you want to avoid being bitten if you can help it.
-Many insects carry various diseases, including malaria, yellow fever, dengue fever, and so on.
-Whilst you can take medication or vaccines to help prevent some of these diseases like malaria (definitely recommend considering taking antimalarials), prevention is also a really important step.
+Many insects carry various diseases, including malaria, yellow fever, and dengue fever.
+Whilst you can take medication or vaccines to help prevent some of these, like antimalarials for malaria (which we’d definitely recommend considering), prevention is also a really important step.

-Also for those planning to do much trekking, hiking, or walking, depending on your destination, you will also want to think more about crawling insects like safari ants, leeches, stinging caterpillars, ticks, etc. Generally insect repellent along with long sleeves, long pants, and pulling hiking socks up over your pants are fine to avoid these for most people.
+Also, for those planning to do much trekking, hiking, or walking, depending on your destination, you’ll want to think more about crawling insects like safari ants, leeches, stinging caterpillars, and ticks.
+Generally, insect repellent along with long sleeves, long trousers, and pulling your hiking socks up over your trousers is enough to avoid these for most people.

-We own these leech socks and they work great, but they are probably overkill for most people on safari trips.
-But if you have gaiters for hiking anyway to keep out dirt and stones, these can generally also work to help guard against leeches and ticks.
+Those heading into wetter areas and jungles, where leeches are common, might also want leech socks or gaiters.
+We own a pair of leech socks and they work well, though they’re overkill for most safari trips.
+If you already pack gaiters for hiking to keep out dirt and stones, those will usually guard against leeches and ticks too.

 Toiletries / Medicines for Safari